Tyler-Pritchard/rr-app/DEPLOYMENT.md

 ## 📦 Project Setup & Deployment Guide

-This document outlines the local development, Docker, and Kubernetes deployment instructions for the RR Microservice Architecture.
+This document outlines how to deploy the RR-App microservices architecture using Kubernetes and Docker.

 ---